-Over a Century of Nursing Excellence
+More than a Century of Nursing Excellence

-Welcome to St. John's College of Nursing.
-We are an upper division institution of higher learning dedicated to the provision of quality education in the discipline of professional nursing that grew out of a tradition of excellence which spans more than a century.
+Welcome to St. John's College of Nursing!
+We are an upper division institution of higher learning dedicated to provision of quality education in the discipline of professional nursing that grew out of a tradition of excellence which spans more than 130 years.
 In 1886, the Hospital Sisters of the Third Order of St. Francis founded St. John's Hospital School of Nursing.
-Their mission was to care for the sick and needy of the community in a spirit of joy, respect and commitment to excellence.
+Their mission was to care for the sick and needs of the community in a spirit of joy, respect and commitment to competence.
 From that day to the present, the values and vision of the Hospital Sisters have underscored and directed the efforts of the faculty and students.